mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Hadoop-Event-Recovery.md

 ### Overview

 Hadoop Event Recovery allows you to fix Snowplow bad rows and make them ready for reprocessing.
-It has not yet been released.

 You will typically run the Hadoop Event Recovery jar as part of an EMR jobflow with three steps: